 17. William Morris Trellis Pattern

-Trellis is the first wallpaper Morris designed, but the second one produced.
+Trellis is the first wallpaper Morris designed, but the second one he produced.
 He simplified the trellis into perfect squares, sketched in some lines simulating woodgrain without suggesting depth, added some climbing roses and bluebirds, and created a classic.

 18. Wallpaper St James Palace